lucifer911/midnight_scirpts/README.md

 # LiveView.sh
 ### Idea is based on CNTool's gLiveView
+#### tested on ( Midnight Node Monitor - Testnet - Version: 0.8.0-cab67f3b )
 LiveView.sh is a simple script that allows users keep an eye on critical info.
+For now it tests
 -  Node Version
 -  Server Uptime
 -  Container Start Time